What Level of Data Encryption Does Your Business Need?

 Types of Encryption

-To understand the level of encryption your business needs, it is important to understand the options available to you.
+To understand the levels of encryption your business needs, it is important to understand the options available to you.
 Here, we break down a few of the most common types of encryption.

 Symmetric/Asymmetric Encryption

-Symmetrical Encryption uses the same single (secret) key to encrypt and to decryptthe data, while Asymmetric Encryption uses a public key to encrypt the data, but requires a different, secret key for decryption.
+The Symmetric Encryption algorithm uses the same single (secret) key to encrypt and to decrypt the data, while Asymmetric Encryption uses a public key to encrypt the data, but requires a different, secret key for decryption.

 DES